miii/Tenta-odds/README.md

 # React skeleton using Flux
-React application skeleton using the Flux architecture
+React web application skeleton using the Flux architecture